 Blind support for the MDC is a trap that will obliterate us and a trap from which we must disentangle ourselves before we reach a crisis point; the MDC behaves as though we owe it our lives; we do not owe the MDC anything, the MDC owes us everything.
 If we cannot be equal partners and cannot decide who leads us locally then we have every right to withdraw our support, and that we will do.

-Within the independent Zimbabwe politics, we have learned that if we let the major political parties tell us how our politics is supposed to work for us we will be dead.
+Within the independent Zimbabwe politics, we have learned that if we let the major political parties tell us how our politics is supposed to work for us we will be politically extinct in a few decades.
 If we give into Harare’s version of politics, then we will do nothing to improve Matabeleland because the major political parties are more interested in managing than empowering Matabeleland.
 The notion that Matabeleland regional political parties are divisive and only the MDC and ZANU PF are unifying bodies is a pacifying yet harmful ideal that many Zimbabwean politicians use to gloss over tribalism.

 We have identified that not challenging Shona privilege is equivalent to authorising it.
 We accept our culpability in the presenting political scene that sees a saturation of the Bulawayo leadership with outsiders who hold no superior qualifications than locals.
 While we were being misled and busy fighting a pointless battle of removing ZANU PF from power instead of targeting the tribalist system it and the MDC represented, we paid a blind eye to the latter’s implementation of the system.